What Makes a Private Club Truly Exclusive?

 What is the Bohemian Grove?

 Bohemian Grove is a 2,700-acre private campground in Sonoma County, California, owned by the Bohemian Club.
-Every summer, approximately 2,500 members and guests gather for a two-week retreat featuring performances, lectures, and informal networking among some of the world’s most powerful individuals.
+Every summer, roughly 2,500 members and guests gather for a two-week retreat featuring performances, lectures, and informal networking among some of the world’s most powerful individuals.

 Are there exclusive private clubs that admit women?